Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 02 - cloudformation-ec2/02 README.md

 ### Deleting the S3 Bucket (if applicable)

-If you created an S3 bucket to store your template, follow these steps:
+Either if you created an S3 bucket to store your template, or one was created for you, follow these steps:

 1. Open the Amazon S3 console.
 2. In the left navigation pane, click **Buckets**.